maier/nad/README.md

 ### Optional:

-* `--api_key` - if not provided, will pull from cosi if available or fail.
+* `--api-key` - if not provided, will pull from cosi if available or fail.
 * `--target` - to enable searching for a check (e.g. on a host not registered by cosi).
 * `--cid` - will pull from cosi if available (and `--target` not specified).